php-fig/fig-standards/proposed/psr-storage/README.md

 Storage Interface
 ================

 This proposal is to establish a standard in storage libraries.

 The goal is to establish a standard in read, write, update and delete operations on storage libraries and/or interfaces.
 Applications, frameworks and libraries will be able to implement the storage interface and perform basic storage operations in a uniform way, without having to worry about the backend handling it.

+Use-cases are storing session variables, files, or cache data to storage systems like a filesystem, Redis, Memcached or memory.

 ## Interface
 The interface is based on the CRUD principle.
 So naturally, the four methods featured in this interface are create, read, update and delete.

-- All four methods accept a string or an object implementing the `__toString()` method as a key.
-If an object is passed the implementor must cast it to a string.
-- The create and update methods accept an optional options parameter to support for options like TTL or permissions (on filesystems).
+The `$key` parameter in this interface can either be a `string`, an object implementing the `__toString()` method, or `null`.

+- An additional method `setOptions()` with an array parameter is added to this interface to allow for options to be set on the implementor.
+- The `create()` method's first parameter is the value of the item to be set, to allow for an optional `$key` parameter.
+The `$key` parameter is optional, and it is the responsibility of the implementor to cast a given object to string, or to generate a key if none is given.
+This method always returns the key of the item set.
+- The `read()` method requires a `$key` parameter of the item to be read from the implementor.
+- The `update()` method's first parameters is the new value of the item.
+The second parameter is the `$key` of the item to update.
+- The `delete()` method requires the `$key` parameter of the item to be deleted from the implementor.

 #### Psr\Storage\StorageInterface
 ```php